Injectivity of Gabor phase retrieval from lattice measurements: Preliminaries

 \subsubsection{Shift-invariant spaces}

-Recent developments in sampling theory due to Gröchenig, Romero and Stöckler show that assumptions on a suitable density of a sequence can be used to obtain uniqueness results for certain shift-invariant spaces \cite{GroechenigRomeroStoeckler}.
-More precisely, they consider shift-invariant spaces generated by a totally positive function of Gaussian type.
+Recent developments in sampling theory due to Gröchenig, Romero and Stöckler show that assumptions on a suitable density of a sequence can be used to obtain uniqueness and sampling results for shift-invariant spaces with totally positive generators of Gaussian type \cite{GroechenigRomeroStoeckler}.
 We start by defining shift-invariant spaces.
 Let $1 \leq p \leq \infty$ and let $\beta > 0$ be a step size.
-The shift-invariant space $V_\beta^p(\varphi)$, generated by the Gaussian $\varphi(t) = e^{-\pi t^2}$, is defined to be
+The shift-invariant space $V_\beta^p(\varphi)$, generated by the Gaussian $\varphi(t) = e^{-\pi t^2}$, is defined by